 Some people use St. John's wort to help with anxiety, depression, menopausal symptoms, or other conditions, such as seasonal affective disorder.
 There isn't clear proof from science that taking St. John's wort helps with these or other conditions.

 St. John's wort may cause side effects, such as stomach upset, dizziness, fatigue, or a rash with sun exposure.

 St. John's wort may interact with many medicines, such as antidepressants, birth control pills, blood thinners, cancer medicines, and heart medicines.
 Check with your doctor or pharmacist before taking this supplement.

-- Do not take St. John's wort while you are pregnant or breastfeeding.
+St. John's wort shouldn't be taken while you're pregnant or breastfeeding.

 The U.S. Food and Drug Administration (FDA) does not regulate dietary supplements in the same way it regulates medicines.
 A dietary supplement can be sold with limited or no research on how well it works.